Our knowledge of orthopaedics. Your best health.

 • Bruising

-Sometimes a dislocation may tear ligaments or tendons in the shoulder or damage nerves.
+A complete dislocation may tear the ligaments and/or tendons in the shoulder and/or damage nerves.

 Doctor Examination

-Your doctor will examine the shoulder and may order an x-ray.
-It is important that your doctor know how the dislocation happened and whether the shoulder had ever been dislocated before.
+It is important that your doctor knows how the dislocation happened and whether the shoulder has ever been dislocated before.

 Treatment